"I now have trousers which actually fit! For the first time ever." Tasha Mellins-Cohen, Trouser Fitting course student, Brighton

 50p for each bobbin you use (if using our machine) if you would like to keep it

-Interfacing: 25cm medium weight fusible for waistband or facing (white if using pale fabric for wearable toile, black if using dark fabric)
+Interfacing: 25cm medium weight fusible for waistband or facing (white if using pale fabric for wearable toile, black if using dark fabric).
+We sell half meter packs of interfacing for £3 in class (cash)

-A pot of good quality dressmaking pins (We sell nice long steel bobble headed pins x144 for £3.50 a box and magnetic pin-cushions for £7 cash in class)
+A pot of good quality dressmaking pins so you can take your project home to work on (we sell nice long steel bobble headed pins x144 for £3.50 a box and magnetic pin-cushions for £7 cash in class)

-Bring trousers that fit well that you already have, or indeed those that don't - basically bring trousers with you as may be helpful
+Bring trousers that fit well that you already have, or indeed those that don't - basically bring your own trousers with you to show teacher as may be helpful!

 Sewing machine: You can bring your own or use ours.
-We are on the third floor so we recommend using ours which are Janome 525s's, less than 18 months old, reliable and very easy to use
+We are on the third floor so we recommend using ours which are Janome 725S & 525s's, less than 18 months old, reliable, standard style machine and very easy to use

 Where to buy fabric: Suggestions of where to buy your fabric locally will be given on your booking confirmation, or to see our list of local fabric shops now click here.